 In the film, when George is able to return to his timeline, he knows he’s home again when he reaches into his pocket and finds his daughter Zuzu’s flower petals, that he’d hidden there earlier in the film.
 So inside the card, I tucked a few petals inside of each one.

-Of course, I knew not everyone would understand it, and so I was excited when my brother texted me a couple nights ago with the phrase, “Zuzu’s petals!”
+Of course, I knew not everyone would understand it.
+So I was excited when my brother texted me a couple nights ago with the phrase, “Zuzu’s petals!”

 (The remaining roses are currently in a vase in the closet, because Avon desperately wants to eat them.
 He keeps standing outside the closet door begging to get in.
 Don’t bother ringing any bells.
 At this rate, it will still be a while until he gets his wings.)

-Continuing with the It’s a Wonderful Life theme, today I have a cookie recipe to share – Lasso the Moon Cookies.
+Continuing with the It’s a Wonderful Life theme, I have a cookie recipe to share…

 At one point in the film, before George and Mary were married, George was flirting with her.
 Mary makes a wish, and George tries to squeeze it out of her.
 He wonders if maybe her wish was for the moon.